lulav/LRS_Documentation/docs_tutorials/index.md

 :::caution Warning

- The `.citros` directory can only be **initialized once**.
  If you try to run `init` while a `.citros` directory already exists in your project, you will get a response similar to this:
 ```bash
 $ citros init
 The directory /workspaces/cannon has already been initialized.
 working remotely with [git@citros.io:lulav/cannon.git].
 ```

- If you want to reinitialize your CITROS repository, you'll have to first delete the current `.citros` directory.
+ 1. If you want to reinitialize your CITROS repository, you'll have to first delete the current `.citros` directory.

- If you initialized the CITROS repository offline, and it [**doesn't exist on the remote server yet**](https://citros.io/cannon) (i.e. it has not been initialized online by you or anyone else) - then rather than deleting the `.citros` directory, you can run:
+2. If you initialized the CITROS repository offline, and it [**doesn't exist** on the remote server yet](https://citros.io/cannon) (i.e. it has not been initialized online by you or anyone else) - then rather than deleting the `.citros` directory, you can run:
  ```bash
  citros add-remote
  ```

  which will add the CITROS server as a remote for your CITROS repo on your behalf, and take care of a few other details that are handled when initializing while being logged in.

  At this point it is recommended you commit and push your changes to the remote by running:
  ```bash
  citros commit